Super Bowl ads go heavy on nostalgia and star power

 While the Super Bowl can be a good place to launch a new brand or category into the public consciousness, there are risks of getting lost in the shuffle as first-time advertisers.
 And they have a big task with 30 seconds.

-“They need to educate the public on what their product is, why it’s not risky, and where they can access it,” Villanova’s Taylor said.
+“They need to educate the public on what their product is, why it’s not risky, and where they can access it,” said Villanova marketing professor Charles Taylor.

 ———